 - Dress it up by drizzling your favorite glaze over the top.

 - Measure the oil before the honey so that when you measure the honey in the same measuring cup, it easily pours out.

 - Use an oven thermometer to confirm the real oven temperature.
-You would be surprised to learn that there may be variations that exist between what you set your oven dial to and the actual temperature in the oven.
+You would be surprised to learn that there may be variations between what you set your oven dial to and the actual temperature in the oven.

 More honey recipes

 If you enjoy baking with honey, then the honey flavor is sure to be your favorite part of this no-knead, yeast-free honey wheat bread.
 A few other family favorites include these honey cookies, these honey biscotti, and this recipe for whole wheat honey cookies.

 Some people collect coins or stamps.
 Others will collect comic books or baseball cards and still other key chains, bottle caps, or even rocks.